ssjw/new-host-setup/backup-pi-configuration.md

 Update /etc/fstab

     /dev/mapper/swap none swap sw 0 0

+# Preventing Hard Drives on a USB Interface Spinning Down
+Hard drives on a USB interface may spin down when idle, leading to a long pause to access the drive after some idle time.
+On a SATA interface you could use the `hdparm` utility to set the drive to never spin down, but this doesn't work on some USB enclosures (the ones I'm using).
+As an alternative, I just created a cron job that runs every 2 minutes and just runs a `btrfs filesystem show` command, sending it to `/dev/null`.
+Simple and effective.

+    sudo cat - > /etc/cron.d/no-spin <<EOF
+    # /etc/cron.d/no-spin: crontab entries to prevent disks from spinning down.

+    SHELL=/bin/sh
+    PATH=/usr/local/sbin:/usr/local/bin:/sbin:/bin:/usr/sbin:/usr/bin

+    */2 * * * *   root      btrfs filesystem show /dev/mapper/enc1 >/dev/null;
+    EOF

 # Moving Root to a USB Device
 A very good article on how to do this is in a [forum